inet-framework/inet/showcases/emulation/voip/doc/mininet.rst

-To recap, the goal of this showcase is to simulate transmission of a VoIP stream over a virtual network, where both the VoIP sender and receiver are simulations that are run in realtime.
-We use Mininet to a similar, but slightly extended network topology than in the previous showcase: two hosts connected via a switch.
+To recap, the goal of this showcase is to simulate transmission of a VoIP stream over a virtual network, where both the VoIP sender and receiver are simulations that are run in real-time.
+We use Mininet to set up a similar, but slightly extended network topology than in the previous showcase: two hosts connected via a switch.
 The simulations that run the VoIP sender and receiver are the same as in the previous showcase.